 This Enneagram subtype needs to understand their role in society or within a group.
 They need to know the rules and have clear agreements with others.
 They often feel unsure about whether or not they belong.
 They think it is their calling and burden to do their duty.
 These people are logical and rational and find safety in following the guidelines of a system.

 One-to-One: Strength or Beauty- The Warrior

-There are 2 ways this subtype overcomes or avoids fear.
+There are two ways this Enneagram subtype overcomes or avoids fear.
 The first is through willpower, physical strength, and bravery.
-It could also be through the strength of a person’s intellect.
-The other way to handle self-doubt and fear is by using one’s perceptiveness and idealism to create beauty in the environment around them.
+It could also be through the power of a person’s intellect.
+The other way they handle self-doubt and fear is by using one’s perceptiveness and idealism to create beauty in their environment.
 Doing this helps the person to have a sense of stability and control.

 Enneagram 7 Subtypes